bmd1905/EasyLLMOps/README.md

 4.2.
 Add Github repository as a Jenkins source code repository.

 Go to Jenkins dashboard and click on `New Item`.
-Enter a name for your project (e.g. `prompt-alchemy`) and select `Multibranch Pipeline`.
+Enter a name for your project (e.g. `easy-llmops`) and select `Multibranch Pipeline`.
 Click on `OK`.
 Click on `Configure` and then click on `Add Source`.
 Select `GitHub` and click on `Add`.
-Enter the URL of your GitHub repository (e.g. `https://github.com/bmd1905/PromptAlchemy`).
+Enter the URL of your GitHub repository (e.g. `https://github.com/bmd1905/EasyLLMOps`).
 In the `Credentials` field, select `Add` and select `Username with password`.
 Enter your GitHub username and password (or use a personal access token).
 Click on `Test Connection` and then click on `Save`.

 ![Add Github repository as a Jenkins source code repository](assets/gifs/15-add-github-repo.gif)

 4.3.
 Setup docker hub credentials.

 First, create a Docker Hub account.
 Go to the Docker Hub website and click on `Sign Up`.
 Enter your username and password.
 Click on `Sign Up`.
 Click on `Create Repository`.
-Enter a name for your repository (e.g. `prompt-alchemy`) and click on `Create`.
+Enter a name for your repository (e.g. `easy-llmops`) and click on `Create`.

 From Jenkins dashboard, go to `Manage Jenkins` > `Credentials`.
 Click on `Add Credentials`.
 Select `Username with password` and click on `Add`.
 Enter your Docker Hub username, access token, and set `ID` to `dockerhub`.